Finishoff/Lam.github.io/README.md

 # Wireframe

+Fundamentals of designing a website layout and how to maneuver header, navbars, footer and section.

+Draw out designs in sketches or use UX/UI wireframing websites to have a image of how the site will look.

 Exercise to learn about the grid and column layout structure.

-Fundamentals of designing a website layout and how to maneuver header, navbars, footer and section.

 Using CSS to manipulate items to float, clear, padding and sizing.